A.E.Oscroft & Sons Ltd

 The answer's yes.....what's the question?

-A.E.Oscroft & Sons Ltd are a Made in the Midlands Gold Member
+A.E.Oscroft & Sons Ltd are a Made in the Midlands Bronze Member

 My name is Nichola Knight and I have worked for A E Oscroft & Sons Ltd (AEO) for the past 30 years.
 As the company has grown I have had various different roles.
 I am currently HR and PR Manager although sometimes my roles and responsibilities often have no relevance to my title.
 I am often faced with last minute projects but fortunately I enjoy a challenge.
 My latest project was to ensure our lorry was ready for the Made in the Midlands, Christmas flotilla.